 In addition to monetary donations, Siemens provides relevant products and solutions to contribute knowledge, experience and technological assistance to entities in need.
-Employees also actively participate in voluntary activities jointly organized by Siemens and non-profit organizations.
+Siemens employees also actively participate in voluntary activities jointly organized by Siemens and non-profit organizations.

-Siemens Employee Volunteer Association (SEVA) was launched as a platform of volunteering and cooperation for the employees, the company and the society.
-By fiscal 2018, SEVA had organized volunteering activities in 17 cities and benefited tens of thousands of people across China.
+Siemens Employee Volunteer Association (SEVA) was launched in 2012 as a platform of volunteering and cooperation for the employees, the company and the society.
+By fiscal 2019, SEVA organized 416 volunteering events in 17 cities across China, benefitting hundreds of thousands of people.

-Over the years, the company has been actively engaged in a variety of corporate social responsibility activities with a focus on three areas: access to technology, access to education and sustaining community.
+Over the years, the company has been actively engaged in a variety of corporate social responsibility activities with a focus on three areas: Access to Technology, Access to Education and Sustaining Communities.

 In 2016, Siemens renewed the MoU with the Ministry of Education in a bid to boost cultivation of innovation-oriented talents.
-By fiscal 2018, Siemens had collaborated with more than 300 Chinese universities and vocational schools in building of labs, teachers training, engineering textbooks and Siemens scholarships.
-The company has been sponsoring the “Siemens Cup” China Intelligent Manufacturing Challenge for 12 years and cultivated more than 10,000 innovative engineering talents.
+By fiscal 2019, Siemens collaborated with 391 Chinese universities and vocational schools in building of labs, teachers training, engineering textbooks and Siemens scholarships.
+The company sponsored “Siemens Cup” China Intelligent Manufacturing Challenge for 13 years and cultivated nearly 50,000 innovative engineering talents.
 Siemens also advocates the talent development concept “New Engineer” with partners to cultivate compound talents with multi-specialty and interdisciplinary in the era of digitalization.
 By fiscal 2019, Siemens China ranked No.1 among Industrial Engineering companies in the Most Attractive Employers in China ranking of Universum for six consecutive years.

-In the past nearly 10 years, Siemens has cooperated with more than 90 universities and research institutes on over 750 R&D projects in China.
-The Center of Knowledge Interchange (CKI) program represents Siemens’ top-level and long-term strategic collaboration with global with universities in R&D and talent cultivation.
+In the past over 10 years, Siemens has cooperated with more than 90 universities and research institutes on over 770 R&D projects in China.
+The Center of Knowledge Interchange (CKI) program represents Siemens’ top-level and long-term strategic collaboration with global universities in R&D and talent cultivation.
 In China, Siemens has built up CKI strategic ties with Tsinghua University to further promote the cooperation on scientific and technical exchanges and talent development.
-In October 2017, Siemens extended the Master Research and Development Agreement for another five years, leading the CKI collaboration into its third phase in China.
+In October 2017, Siemens extended the Master Research and Development Agreement with Tsinghua University for another five years, leading the CKI collaboration into its third phase in China.

 In 2017, Siemens entered into partnership with Tsinghua University to jointly set up Tsinghua University – Siemens Joint Research Center for Advanced Robotics in Beijing.
-This synergy between global experts will be the basis for Siemens to build a new innovation community of robotics automation and control technologies, as well as for identify and develop top talents in the robotics field.
+This synergy between global experts was the basis for Siemens to build a new innovation community of robotics automation and control technologies, as well as for identifying and developing top talents in the robotics field.

 Every year, Siemens holds more than 30 technology lectures and career lectures at universities countrywide.
 The company also holds Siemens Open Day events and establishes Siemens Student Circle at many universities.
-By fiscal 2018, the company had established Siemens Student Circle in 10 universities across the country.
+By fiscal 2019, the company established Siemens Student Circle in 10 universities across the country.
 Meanwhile, the company provides full-time job opportunities for the graduates every year.
 A large number of graduates from top universities in China have joined Siemens trainee programs including Siemens Sales Trainee Program “Sales 100”, Siemens R&D Trainee Program “R&D 100”, Siemens Engineer Trainee Program “Engineer 30”, Siemens Graduate Program SGP, etc. In addition, Siemens has gradually established the Campus-Hub campus learning center and Talent Training Base in various universities across the country to cultivate intelligent manufacturing talents.

-Siemens is committed to sustainable development of the society by taking initiatives including organizing various activities for environmental protection, supporting development of NGOs, providing social assistance to disadvantaged groups, and providing immediate technological and humanitarian assistance in case of natural disasters.
+Siemens commits itself to sustainable development of the society by taking initiatives including organizing various activities for environmental protection, supporting development of NGOs, providing social assistance to disadvantaged groups and providing immediate technological and humanitarian assistance in case of natural disasters.